lsst/LDM-493/_platforms.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 DocuShare is the LSST Project’s official document repository (see `LPM-51: Document Management Plan`_).
-:ref:`Change controlled design documents <ldm>` (with LDM handles) must be deposited in DocuShare once approved by the Change Control Board (CCB; see `LPM-19: Change Control Process`_).
+:ref:`Change controlled design documents <ldm>` (with LDM handles) are deposited in DocuShare once approved by the Change Control Board (CCB; see `LPM-19: Change Control Process`_).
-The LSST Project considers the version in DocuShare as the official version of a document.
+The LSST Project considers the version in DocuShare as the official version of a document that reflects a technical, schedule and budget baseline.
-Such documents are also published to LSST the Docs and made available through LSST DocHub.
+Such documents are also published to LSST the Docs and made available through LSST DocHub to minimise the number of platforms developers and users have to interact with.